chermehdi/chermehdi-blog/content/posts/java-streams-part-1.md

 ```

 Calling `opWrapSink` on the `Sink` representing the `map` operation in [1] will
-create a `ChainedReference` which is nothing than a Sink that has a reference to
+create a `ChainedReference` which is nothing moew than a Sink that has a reference to
-another Sink just like a linked list.
+the next Sink just like a linked list.

-The accept operation is where the actual operator logic, in this case, map takes
+The accept operation is where the actual operator logic resides, in this case, map takes
 a function and applies it to the current element and that's exactly what the
 `mapper.apply(u)` call is for.